dbt-labs/docs.getdbt.com/website/docs/faqs/git/google-cloud-repo.md

 ---
 title: How can I connect dbt to a Google Source repository?
-Description: "Use SSH URL method to connect to Google Source Repo"
+description: "Use SSH URL method to connect to Google Source Repo"
 sidebar_label: 'Connect dbt to a Google Source repository'
 id: google-cloud-repo